 Anchoring at an angle 45 degrees with a bridle, is a simple and effective method to avoid yawing:

-“Anchoring at an angle with a bridle” is quite effective.
+This is quite simple and effective.
 Adjust the length of the bridle, to adjust the angle.

 Fasten the bridle on to your anchor chain with a chainhook or a softshackle, or simply tie a “rolling hitch”.